Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 ## Buying an order

-Let's say that Bob knows about the simple exchange, and hears about Alice's offer, which sounds like a good deal to him.
-He will check the installation with zoe and see that the exchange is trading what he expects:
+Bob knows about the simple exchange, and hears about Alice's offer.
+It sounds like a good deal to him, so he checks the installation with Zoe and sees the exchange is trading what he expects:

 ```js
 const bobInvitation = E(publicFacet).makeInvitation();